yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

   <cite>Head & Shoulders</cite>
 </blockquote>

-Maybe it was bad luck, maybe it was the winds of change, most likely it was an errant commit on the Ananke theme -- who knows? -- but on the fateful day I first did the [quickstart][quickstart] I rapidly and tenaciously made it all the way to the moment of truth, breathlessly ran `hugo server -D` and then, aching with anticipation, opened a browser window and pointed it at the localhost address conventiently displayed in the terminal.
+Maybe it was bad luck, maybe it was the winds of change, most likely it was an errant commit on the Ananke theme -- who knows? -- but on the fateful day I first did the [quickstart][quickstart] I rapidly and tenaciously made it all the way to the moment of truth, breathlessly ran `hugo server -D` and then, aching with anticipation, opened a browser window and pointed it at the localhost address conveniently displayed in the terminal.
 Where I found absolutely _bupkiss_ being served.
 Nada.
 A blank screen with an empty source file.
 Back in the terminal where I'd launched the command there were several warnings, but nothing that could obviously explain the error[^3].

   [^3]: As of the day I'm writing this running through the quickstart instructions does in fact work, though with a great many deprecation warnings.
 You'll end up with a site that looks nothing like the theme demo page, though; even the gargoylish top splash image doesn't load.